Zenika/intranet-zenika-academy/README.md

 The front-server project is here : https://gitlab.com/zacademy-paris-2019/zintranet_groupe2

-We use NodeJS.JS 12.11, Express 4.17, MySQL and Sequelize
+We use Node.JS 12.11, Express 4.17, MySQL and Sequelize

+The project is linted using Eslint with Airbnb Config : https://github.com/airbnb/javascript/tree/master/packages/eslint-config-airbnb

+This project is tested with Jest

 To install the project you need to :